Guide

 • Long-term wear: These plugs have a more obvious step-up and a special base to make sure they stay in securely during daily activities.
 They are incredibly effective for steady, long-term expansion.

-• Bloop: Our unique shorter plugs without tips are very compact even at large sizes, which can be great for vaginal stretching where length is a concern. 📏
+• Bloop: Our unique shorter plugs without tips are very compact even at large diameters, which can be great for vaginal stretching where length is a concern. 📏

 • Inflatable Plugs: these plugs can be gradually inflated to increase their size, allowing for very gentle stretching.
 The advantage is that they can also be pushed out.
 Their use requires extra care to avoid over-inflation.
 It is also important to pay attention to the quality of the material.